Li-xingXiao/272-dim-Motion-Representation/README.md

 > 🔄 Left: Our Representation; Right: IK failure.
 >
 > We refine the motion representation to enable directly conversion from joint rotations to SMPL body parameters, removing the need of Inverse Kinematics (IK) operation.

+## 📮 Change Log
+📢 **2025-03-28** --- Release the evaluation code and the Quantitative comparison results of recovering from joint rotations and joint positions respectively.

+📢 **2025-03-13** --- Release the processing scripts to obtain the modified 272-dim motion representation and the Qualitative results of recovering from joint rotations and joint positions respectively.

 ## 🚀 Getting Started

 ### 🐍 Python Virtual Environment